RequestNetwork/requestNetwork/packages/ethereum-storage/README.md

   timeout: 1000,
 };

-const ethereumStorage = new EthereumStorage(ipfsGatewayConnection, web3Connection);
+const ethereumStorage = new EthereumStorage(
+  // Give an external url of the storage (use to indicate where the buffer data are stored) 'url.buffer.ethereum.storage', ipfsGatewayConnection, web3Connection,
+);

 const data = 'Some data';